 There are adjustments you can make to tone down that heating bill, and they include small, medium, and large-scale adjustments.
 Let’s learn more about adjustments you can make to take a bite out of your utility bills.

-Small Ways to Lower Your Electric Bill
+How to Lower an Electric Bill from the Experts

-Turn Down that Thermostat to Lower your electric bill
+Turn Down that Thermostat

 We know you like to be comfortable, but a two to three-degree difference could make a big difference in your heating bill.
 Turn down the thermostat and put on a jacket.